lennykean/reservations/README.md

 - **Database**: SQLite is not a suitable production database.
 This should be swapped out for an external datastore.
   - It would be a good idea to use computed columes for expiration, and created dates, but sqlite doesn't support that for non-deterministic data
 - **Security**: It's assumed that authorization and SSL will be provided by a reverse proxy or API gateway.
+- **API**: It would be a good enhancement to create bespoke input models for creating availability windows and reservations